angelnu/esphome/devices/pcb-pot-watering/cages/README.md

-# Box for Temp Actor
+# Box for pot watering sensor
 There are 2 files for each pot sensor, box and lid.

 ![Pieces Preview](Pot_Watering_Sensor_3D_Printed_box.png)